 How To Order

-Order DREAMING AMERICA: Voices of Undocumented Youth in Maximum-Security Detention prior to October 10 and pay just #12.00 including shipping within the continental United States.
+DREAMING AMERICA: Voices of Undocumented Youth in Maximum-Security Detention -- $16.00, including shipping within the continental United States.

-Or simply email us at editor.settlementhouse.us and tell us which book(s) you'd like and the number of copies and we'll ship the order to you with an invoice.
+OR SIMPLY EMAIL US at firstname.lastname@example.org and tell us which book(s) you'd like and the number of copies and we'll ship the order to you with an invoice.
 Free shipping within the continental U.S.

 Or, pay by check or money order, payable to Settlement House Books, at: